 Apple Pay can work for customers running a Mac with the Safari browser.
 However, the customer will need to have:

-- iCloud enabled and logged into both devices.
+- iCloud must be enabled and logged into both devices.

 My international customers aren't seeing the Apple Pay button, what's wrong?